ADGEfficiency/ml-resources/time-series/readme.md

 ---

+[TDAmeritrade/stumpy](https://github.com/TDAmeritrade/stumpy) - STUMPY is a powerful and scalable Python library for modern time series analysis.

 [How (not) to use Machine Learning for time series forecasting: Avoiding the pitfalls - KDnuggets](https://www.kdnuggets.com/2019/05/machine-learning-time-series-forecasting.html)

 [How (not) to use Machine Learning for time series forecasting: The sequel - KDnuggets](https://www.kdnuggets.com/2020/03/machine-learning-time-series-forecasting-sequel.html)